 Respect for the rights of all and for the differences among us is essential for the Bowdoin community.
-Discrimination or harassment has no place in our intellectual community.
+Discrimination and harassment have no place in our intellectual community.

 Bowdoin College is committed to maintaining a fair and respectful environment for all members of its community.
 Bowdoin complies with applicable provisions of federal and state laws that prohibit unlawful discrimination in employment, admission, or access to its educational or extracurricular programs, activities, or facilities based on race, color, ethnicity, ancestry and national origin, religion, sex, sexual orientation, gender identity and/or expression, age, marital status, place of birth, genetic predisposition, veteran status, or against qualified individuals with physical or mental disabilities on the basis of disability, or any other legally protected statuses.

 If members of the Bowdoin community experience or witness any apparent incident of harassment or discrimination by students, faculty, or staff, they may discuss their concerns or request advice from deans, Student Affairs staff, academic advisors, proctors, or resident advisors.
 Such incidents violate both the ideals of the College and its Social Code and may be subject to appropriate disciplinary sanctions.
 When such incidents violate State of Maine or Federal criminal statutes, prosecution may be pursued.

 If a student believes they have experienced any unlawful harassment, violence or discrimination, they should promptly report it pursuant to the procedures described here.

 For student concerns and complaints involving violations of Title IX, including sexual harassment please refer to the procedures of the Bowdoin College Title IX Policy.

 Vice President and Interim Chief Diversity Officer, and Head of the Office of Inclusion and Diversity